Providing emergency food to people in crisis.

 Every month, people like you go hungry because they cannot afford food.
 We work with almost 70 different front-line care organisations that refer people in this situation to us.

 If you need emergency food, you need to seek advice from one of our partner agencies.
 You can see a list of the agencies we work with here.

 Clients receive food

 We provide three days of nutritionally balanced food to local people in crisis.
-We’ll also chat to people who visit us over a cup of tea and we may signpost people to other organisations which can support them to address the underlying cause of their crisis.
+We’ll also try to signpost people to other organisations which can support them to address the underlying cause of their crisis.

 The food we give is donated by people like you.